 No stranger to nurse burnout, I began to experience this phenomenon in my first year in nursing.
 Some days dreading to drag me into work, and always wondering, how do some nurses last 30+ years in this profession?!
 There HAS to be another way!
-I constantly thought I’m too young to dread my job and not want to go into work!
+I constantly thought I’m too young to dread my job and not want to go to work!
 I’m too young to feel this stressed and exhausted when I leave the hospital.

 Nurses as a whole are subject to “nurse burnout”, but working in the NICU – Neonatal Intensive Care Unit – (or any critical care floor for that matter) comes with its own share of struggles.
 Constantly surrounded by very sick, itty bitty babies, fighting for their lives.
 Some days spending 12+ hours on your feet, the NICU takes a physical and emotional toll on you.
 Trying to explain to parents why they can’t hold their baby for the day because he/she is too sick.
 Or watching parents leave the hospital while their baby stays behind in a plastic box (incubator) can be heartbreaking.
 Or the dreaded call you sometimes have to make, “Get to the hospital now, your baby isn’t going to live much longer.”